nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 It is possible to extend transfer permission policy with a `custom` behavior, which does not overlap with already existing standard policies.
-This standard does not specify exact types for custom config entry points.
-FA2 token contract clients that support custom config entry points must know their types a priori and/or use a `tag` hint of `custom_permission_policy`.
+This standard does not specify exact types for custom config entrypoints.
+FA2 token contract clients that support custom config entrypoints must know their types a priori and/or use a `tag` hint of `custom_permission_policy`.

 ##### Customizing Transfer Permission Policy